Splitting algorithm and normed convergence for drawing the random fractal Loewner curves: A version of -norm convergence

-\end{proposition} \begin{proof} The proposition follows from $Eqn.\;(4.3)$. \end{proof} To give an estimate to the last term in $Ineq.\;(3.55)$, we quote the known interpolation inequality from ([8], $Sec.\;6.5$) for Lebesgue spaces and another inequality $w.r.t.$ supremum Brownian motion. \begin{lemma} For all $1<p<r<q$, suppose $f\in L^p\cap L^q$.
+To give an estimate to the last term in (\ref{four terms}), we quote the known interpolation inequality from (\cite{Folland}, $Sec.\;6.5$) for Lebesgue spaces and another inequality $w.r.t.$ supremum Brownian motion. \begin{lemma} For all $1<p<r<q$, suppose $f\in L^p\cap L^q$.
 Then $f\in L^r$ with